jebutton/starfield-console-cg/README.md

 Updates:

-Version 0.11: Support for Ammo, Spacesuits, and Boost Packs Version 0.12: Support for Helmets and additional test coverage.
+Version 0.11: Support for Ammo, Spacesuits, and Boost Packs.
+Version 0.12: Support for Helmets and additional test coverage.